MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 ## Additional information on Microsoft Audio Conferencing

-The Microsoft Audio Conferencing service allows participants to join Microsoft Teams meetings by dialing in via a phone number or by dialing out to a phone number.
-The Microsoft Audio Conferencing service has multiple capabilities to meet the needs of your organization.
-For additional information on how the Microsoft Audio Conferencing service works and the capabilities available to your organization, please refer to the following articles:
+Microsoft Audio Conferencing allows participants to join Microsoft Teams meetings by dialing in via a PSTN phone number or by dialing out to a PSTN phone number.
+For additional information on how Microsoft Audio Conferencing works and the capabilities available to your organization, see the following articles:

 - Overview of the Microsoft Audio Conferencing service: [Audio Conferencing in Microsoft 365](audio-conferencing-in-office-365.md)